 No One Will Ever Really Know

 As I began reading Huckleberry Finn, I immediately noticed the different dialects used.
-I became interested in the dialects, and I wondered how Mark Twain kept them all straight throughout the novel.
+I became interested in the dialects and wondered how Mark Twain kept them all straight throughout the novel.
 I also noticed the ideas of realism incorporated into Huckleberry Finn; there was nothing in the novel that was not down-to-earth.
-The different dialects in Huckleberry Finn were by no means accidental, because they are mostly systematic and people-specific throughout the novel.
+The different dialects in Huckleberry Finn were by no means accidental because they are mostly systematic and people-specific throughout the novel.
 I originally believed that he included the different dialects because he wanted to portray the story as realistically as possible in order to captivate the reader.
 But as it turned out, there was more of a story behind them than that.
 The dialects do a wonderful job of incorporating the reader into the novel as a silent observer.
-In my opinion, there are numerous novels similar Huckleberry Finn, but they never became well-known.
+In my opinion, there are numerous novels similar to Huckleberry Finn, but they never became well-known.
 The dialects incorporated into the novel make Huckleberry Finn stand out, and I believe they are the reason it is well-known.
-Without the dialects, Huckleberry Finn would be a long boring dialogue and I doubt many people would have read it.
+Without the dialects, Huckleberry Finn would be a long boring dialogue, and I doubt many people would have read it.
 I believe that Mark Twain knew this, and that is why he briefly discussed the dialects in the novel’s preface.

-Before reading David Carkeet’s article, I did not consider that there could be deeper meaning to the dialects.
+Before reading David Carkeet’s article, I did not consider that there could be a deeper meaning to the dialects.
 However, I now wholeheartedly agree with David Carkeet that there is a greater reason for the dialects than Mark Twain’s attempt to be as realistic as possible.
 And I believe that it is very probable that Mark Twain used Pike County ballads and the literature of Southwestern humorists to create and organize his dialects.
-The fact that before and after the summer of 1983 the dialects were slightly mixed up supports David Carkeet’s hypothesis that Mark Twain was researching Pike County ballads during the time he wrote Huckleberry Finn, and that the dialects were not directly based off of actual spoken dialects of the time.
+The fact that before and after the summer of 1983, the dialects were slightly mixed up supports David Carkeet’s hypothesis that Mark Twain was researching Pike County ballads during the time he wrote Huckleberry Finn and that the dialects were not directly based on actual spoken dialects of the time.
 However, I do not agree with David Carkeet when he assumed that Huck’s dialect is the main dialect and that the other dialects depart from Huck’s by varying degrees.
 I believe that the “white” dialects are different in the novel because of the amount of “black” dialect mixed into them.
 Jim, Mrs. Watson’s slave, spoke in a dialect which stood out most because it was the furthest from perfect English.
 Other slaves in the novel also used that dialect as well.
 It was sometimes difficult to read their dialect.
 I believe that Mark Twain compiled several different dialects based on his readings of Pike County balladry and literature of the Southwestern humorists, both of which were written in a heavy Southwestern dialect, and matched them to the characters based on how he wanted them to come across.
 Tom, Pap, Huck, the Widow, Jim, and judge Thatcher all came from Pike County.
 However, they all had distinct dialects.
-While Pap said things like “hifalutin”, judge Thatcher spoke with good English.
+While Pap said things like “hifalutin," judge Thatcher spoke with good English.
 I believe that Mark Twain used the dialects to subjectively portray information about a specific character’s background and personality.
 I also believe a reason Twain put so much effort into developing and organizing the dialects was that he was intrigued by literature written by Southwestern humorists and he wanted to try it out for himself.
-I believe that most of all, Mark Twain wrote Huckleberry Finn to make the point that it is not what you write, but how you write it that really matters.
+I believe that, most of all, Mark Twain wrote Huckleberry Finn to make the point that it is not what you write but how you write it that really matters.
 I also believe that Mark Twain was trying to create a story revolving around the fictional character, the Pike.
-Maybe Huck was supposed to represent the Pike, no one will ever really know.
+Maybe Huck was supposed to represent the Pike; no one will ever really know.

 Carkeet, David.
 “The Dialects in Huckleberry Finn.”
 JSTOR 51.3 (1979): 315-32.
 Web.
 7 June 2012.